kayjayB/Warp-firmware/README.md

 ### Magdalene College

 ## Project Overview
 This repository presents a digital pedometer implemented on the FRDMKL03 board using the Warp firmware.
+The pedometer uses the MMA8451Q digital three axis accelerometerto obtain acceleration data.
+The resultant step count is printed onto an OLED display.

 The overall system block diagram is as follows:
 ![Block Diagram](Images/Pedometer.png)